GIScience/climate-action-hiwalk/resources/components/network_analyses/detour_factor/caption.md

-How many times longer you must walk compared to the straight line distance to the destination?
+How many times longer must I walk to reach my surroundings compared to the straight line distance?